misyed/PyPal/README.md

 This is a **one-off extended version** of the Wi-Fi trace synchronisation and merging tool [**PyPal**](https://gitlab.lip6.fr/syed/pypal), developed during the author’s Ph.D. research.
 This version introduces performance improvement and a graphical user interface (GUI) to simplify execution.

+---

+## Disclaimer

-This project is **not actively maintained** and is released for research and academic use.
+This project is **not actively maintained** and is released for research and academic use under the licence [GNU General Public License v3.0](https://spdx.org/licenses/GPL-3.0-or-later.html) or later.
+Use of this code is at your own discretion, and we encourage you to exercise caution and discretion in its adaptation.

 ---